webdevcody/wdc-saas-starter-kit/README.md

+Notice! this starter kit isn't fully finished, but I'm just making this public for now if anyone wants to add onto it.
+I'm getting burned out on working on this so I'm open to anyone wanting to help contribute to fixing up any bugs they find, etc.

 # Welcome to the Project Planner AI Next Starter Kit

 Welcome to the [Project Planner AI](https://projectplannerai.com) Next Starter Kit!
 This is a github template which contains the following technology we feel is a great starting point for any new SaaS product: